evcruz3/superset-crish/crish-documentation/CRISH_Field_Worker_Training_Manual.md

 ### Training Objectives
 After this training, you will be able to:
-- Use the CRISH mobile app effectively
+- Use the CRISH web platform effectively
-- Report disease cases accurately
+- Collect disease case data using paper forms
-- Work offline and sync data later
+- Upload data through web interface when connected
-- Use GPS for location tracking
+- Use WhatsApp for field communication
-- Communicate with health officials
+- View facility information and maps
-- Troubleshoot common problems
+- Handle limited connectivity situations

 ---